 If you are not looking for a food processor or juicer and your priority is having a powerful mixer grinder that can do heavy-duty grinding in a flash, Sujata Dynamix with a 900-watt motor is what you need.
 Owing to the well-designed blades and high power, you can easily grind soft and tough ingredients in any quantity.
 Also, it can be used for up to 90 minutes at a stretch, whereas all other options can be used for just 30 minutes.
 This makes it an ideal option for home chefs and large joint families.
 In terms of sheer power and durability, we recommend Sujata Dynamix as the best mixer grinder in India.
 In addition to testing it, two of our team members have been using Sujata Dynamix for nearly a decade and have been absolutely blown away by its performance.

 If you are looking for something priced a bit more competitive, then, Philips HL7756 is an excellent option to consider.
 Its dry and wet grinding performance is fairly good.
 The chutney jar is comparatively smaller measuring just 300ml.
-But, an advantage is that you can grind smaller quantities of ingredients finely using it.
+But, an advantage is that you can grind smaller quantities of ingredients into fine consistency using it.

 Which Are The The Best Mixer Grinders In India?